When will the next consultation process occur?

 The next review of the skilled migration occupation lists is now underway.

-Please note: the online submission process is not yet open.
+Please note: the online submission process is now open.
 Please see the Consultation on Skilled Migration Occupation Lists page for the review timeline and details on when you can make a submission to us.

 What should my submission to the consultation process include?